kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 There are a lot of things you can set up in the Algolia dashboard for your index.

-There is [“Faceting”](https://www.algolia.com/doc/guides/searching/faceting/) — you can use it to narrow down results.
+There is “Faceting” — you can use it to narrow down results.
 Right now I'm using it only to differentiate between languages, but maybe in the future, I'll implement a more advanced search form, so could add more facets like `type` and `tags`.

-Then, there is [“Ranking”](https://www.algolia.com/doc/guides/ranking/ranking-formula/) — Algolia has a lot of built-in ranking stuff going on under the hood, but it also provides you with some ways you can have an influence on it.
+Then, there is “Ranking” — Algolia has a lot of built-in ranking stuff going on under the hood, but it also provides you with some ways you can have an influence on it.
 The basics are just the order of all the searchable attributes and some ranking criteria for sorting the hits when everything else would be ranked the same.

 #### Free Plan Rates

 Free tier includes a bunch of available records & indexing operations, reset monthly, as well as an obligatory display of their logo) — totally enough for a personal site, for example.
-Here is a screenshot of my usage stats at the moment of writing this article:
+Note that all those operations are including all the testing I've done and changes to the data, so in actual usage, there would be much fewer operations per month.

 ![Free plan stats (Records: 339/10000, indexing operations: 1765/100000)](setup-stats.png)

-Note that all those operations are including all the testing I've done and changes to the data, so in actual usage, there would be much fewer operations per month.

-[Paid plans](https://www.algolia.com/pricing) provide much better rates, and the essential plan is free for open source projects, but the free community tier is totally enough for me and would be enough for most of the smaller sites.
+[Paid plans](https://www.algolia.com/pricing) provide much better rates, and the essential plan is free for open source projects, but the free tier is totally enough for me and would be enough for most of the smaller sites.

 ### Design

-I'm not a designer, so most of the things I'm doing design-wise are iterative and based on what I already have.
-However, I found that for implementing search the design is the most complex thing, mostly because a lot of other decisions come from deciding what and how you want to display as your search results.
+I'm not a designer.
+So, most of the things I'm doing design-wise are iterative and based on what I already have.
+However, I found that, for implementing search, the design is the most complex thing, mostly because a lot of other decisions come from deciding what and how you want to display as your search results.
 The only thing that design does not really impact — infrastructure, but how you set up the indexing, and how you would then implement it all come from the design decisions.

 When coming up with the design for the search at my site, I had to answer the following questions: